Orchard-Rite® wind machines are independently tested and verified for frost protection, durability, and efficiency.

 Our Data is Independently Tested & Verified By:

-Advective freezing occurs when cold air is pushed into a region by winds, replacing the warm air that was present.
+- Advective freezing typically occurs in colder, winter months.
+Advective type of freezing occurs when cold air is pushed into a region by winds, replacing the warm air that was present.

-Radiant frost happens when the sun heats the air and ground around the crops during the day, but cooler temperatures move in at night.
+- Radiant frost most frequently occurs in the spring and fall when crops are the most vulnerable.
+Radiational freezing happens when the sun heats the air and ground around the crops during the day, but cooler temperatures move in at night.
 When the air cools at night, the heat from the ground radiates and rises, causing a rapid drop in temperatures near the surface.
-This drop in temperature causes frost to accumulate on plant surfaces, pulling moisture from the plants, leading to dehydration which can cause crop damage.
+This drop in temperature causes frost to accumulate on plant surfaces, pulling moisture from the plants, leading to dehydration, which can cause crop damage.

 Frequently Asked Questions

-Protect crops by raising temperatures
+They protect crops by raising temperatures

-Forms natural frost protection without affecting crop growth
+They help form natural frost protection without affecting crop growth

 Critical temperature is the temperature expected to inflict at least 10% mortality in the buds, fruits, canes, or woods, depending on the crop.
 In tree fruit crops such as apples, pears, peaches or apricots, specific tables have been created after testing that identify the expected 10% kill temperatures.
 Where bud charts do not apply, in some areas, the industry provides freezer testing of wood to determine critical temperature.